Community Division: Endogenic vs. Traumagenic

 We will not tolerate generalization and stereotyping.

-People who claim to not have become multiple through trauma are called "Endogenic" systems.
+So let's break this identity war down: people who claim to not have become multiple through trauma are called "Endogenic" systems.
 Those who have a system believed to have arisen from trauma are called "Traumagenic" systems.

-We dig ourselves a deep hole the moment we start judging whose trauma is "worse" or "sufficient" or "more traumatizing" in terms of whether DID is "created" by trauma and whether or not the only authentic multiples are people who have gone through trauma.
+As we've pointed out before in the section on weighing trauma, we dig ourselves a deep hole the moment we start judging whose trauma is "worse" or "sufficient" or "more traumatizing" in terms of whether DID is "created" by trauma and whether or not the only authentic multiples are people who have gone through trauma.

 There's some idea that endogenic systems should be unwelcome in the traumagenic community, and that they should not share terminology with the traumagenic community.
 We — The Crisses — strongly disagree.
 And we're a traumagenic system.
 Bear with us as we try to explain the issues at hand.